Owner-occupancy: Pros and cons

+Perspectives regarding the benefits and risks of owner-occupancy are not universally accepted and depend on individual circumstances and motivations.

 Home ownership gives occupants the right to modify the building and land as they please (subject to government, homeowner association, and deed restrictions), protects them from eviction, and creates a right to occupation which can be inherited.
+Passed-down properties can be rented (as in intentional or accidental landlording) or sold as part of an estate.
 In some jurisdictions, it also confers certain legal rights with regard to abutters.

-Houses and the land they sit on are expensive, and the combination of monthly mortgage, insurance, maintenance and repairs, and property tax payments are sometimes greater than monthly rental costs.
+Houses and the land they sit on are often expensive, and the combination of monthly mortgage, insurance, maintenance and repairs, and property tax payments are sometimes greater than monthly rental costs.
 Buildings may also gain and lose substantial value due to real estate market fluctuations, and selling a property can take a long time, depending on market conditions.
 This can make home ownership more constraining if the homeowner intends to move at a future date.
-Some home owners see their purchase as an investment and intend to sell or to rent the property after renovating or letting the house appreciate in value (known as flipping if done quickly).
+Some homeowners see their purchase as an investment and intend to sell or to rent the property after renovating or letting the house appreciate in value (known as flipping if done quickly).
+In 2024, the median homeowner's net worth was about $400,000, and the median renter's net worth was $10,400.

-Compared to renters and absentee landlords, owner-occupiers are sometimes seen as more responsible toward property maintenance and community concerns, since they are more directly affected.
+Renting may be more beneficial than owner-occupancy when the renter requires flexibility in moving to where work opportunities are.
+When a long-term work situation is settled upon, the renter may then reassess the costs of renting and home ownership.

-Traditionally, home ownership has been encouraged by governments in Western countries (especially English-speaking countries) because it was thought to help people acquire wealth, to encourage savings, and promote civic engagement.
-However, the housing market crash of 2008 in most of the English-speaking world has caused academic and policy-makers to question this logic.
+Traditionally, home ownership has been encouraged by governments in Western countries (especially English-speaking countries) because it was one way for people to acquire generational wealth under the commodification of housing, it was believed to encourage savings, and it was thought to promote civic engagement.
+However, the housing market crash during the 2008 Financial Crisis in most of the English-speaking world has caused academic and policy-makers to question this logic.